duyhominhnguyen/conan-fgw/README.md

 - [Usage](#usage)

 ## Update
-- **May 2024**: We release 1st version of codebase.
+- **17 July 2024**: We release 1st version of codebase.

 ## Introduction
-This repository provides implementations for E(3)-invariant molecular conformer aggregation networks on a collection of 6 benchmark datasets designed to address a wide range of graph-related tasks such as classification and regression.
-Our implementations are built on state-of-the-art deep learning frameworks and are designed to be easily extensible and customizable.
+We provide implementations for E(3)-invariant molecular conformer aggregation networks (**ConAN**) on a collection of six benchmark datasets related to **molecular property prediction** and **molecular classification**.
+Our model builds on state-of-the-art deep learning frameworks and is designed to be easily extensible and customizable.

 The repository is structured as follows:

-- **data/**: This directory contains scripts and utilities for downloading and preprocessing benchmark datasets.
+- ```data/```: This directory contains scripts and utilities for downloading and preprocessing benchmark datasets.
-- **outputs/**: This directory contains processes' outcome including logs.
+- ```outputs/```: This directory contains processes' outcome including logs.
-- **models/**: This directory contains processes' outcome including checkpoints.
+- ```models/```: This directory contains processes' outcome including checkpoints.
-- **conan_fgw/script**: This directory is intended to store experimental scripts.
+- ```conan_fgw/script```: This directory is intended to store experimental scripts.
-- **conan_fgw/src**: This directory contains the source code for training, evaluating, and visualizing models.
+- ```conan_fgw/src```: This directory contains the source code for training, evaluating, and visualizing models.
-- **conan_fgw/config**: This directory is intended to store experimental configurations.
+- ```conan_fgw/config```: This directory is intended to store experimental configurations.
-- **README.md**: This file contains information about the project, including installation instructions, usage examples, and a description of the repository structure.
+- ```README.md```: This file contains information about the project, including installation instructions, usage examples, and a description of the repository structure.
-- **environment.yml**: This file lists all Python dependencies required to run the project.
+- ```environment.yml```: This file lists all Python dependencies required to run the project.
-- **.gitignore**: This file specifies which files and directories should be ignored by Git version control.
+- ```.gitignore```: This file specifies which files and directories should be ignored by Git version control.

 ## Installation